Catherine Drinker Bowen: Early life and education

+Career

+She began her writing career by winning a ten dollar prize in a writing competition sponsored by the Easton Times newspaper.
+She sold some of her stories and wrote a daily column for the Easton Times.
+She wrote articles for magazines including Good Housekeeping, Pictorial Review, and Woman's Home Companion.
+She published two books in 1924, a children's book, The Story of an Oak Tree, and The History of Lehigh Valley, although she did not claim credit for these publications until 1951.
+In 1932, she released her only novel, Rufus Starbuck's Wife, and a collection of essays Friends and Fiddlers, in 1935.

+Her early biography work focused on musicians including Beloved Friend: The Story of Tchaikowsky and Nadejda von Meck published in 1937 and Free Artist: The Story of Anton and Nicholas Rubinstein in 1939.
+Her work intermingled historical information gleaned from the subjects' correspondence with strong character development and narrative.

+Bowen next focused on biographies of legal experts and their role in the development of the American democracy.
+She published a biography on Oliver Wendell Holmes Jr., Yankee from Olympus: Justice Holmes and His Family in 1944 and another on John Adams, John Adams and the American Revolution in 1950.
+She published Miracle at Philadelphia: The Story of the Constitutional Convention in 1966, which recounted the Philadelphia Convention in 1787 that created the Constitution of the United States.

-In 1958 she won the U.S. National Book Award for Nonfiction for The Lion and the Throne: The Life and Times of Sir Edward Coke (1552–1634), a biography of the prominent lawyer of Elizabethan England.
+Three of Bowen's books were chosen as Book of the Month Club selections: Beloved Friend (1937), Yankee from Olympus (1944) and John Adams and the American Revolution (1950).
+In 1957, Bowen received the Phillips Prize from the American Philosophical Society for "best essay... on the science and philosophy of jurisprudence".
+In 1958, she won the National Book Award for Nonfiction for The Lion and the Throne: The Life and Times of Sir Edward Coke.
 That same year, she was elected to the American Philosophical Society.
-In addition, Ms. Bowen received the 1957 Philadelphia Award and the 1962 Women's National Book Association award.
+She received the 1962 Women's National Book Association award.
 Her last book, Family Portrait, received critical acclaim, and was a Literary Guild selection.
-During her lifetime, she was the recipient of numerous awards, including the Philadelphia Award.
-In 1962, she became the first woman to receive an honorary degree from Lehigh University.
+She received the Philadelphia Award, and in 1962, she was the first woman to receive an honorary degree from Lehigh University.

-Bowen was an active amateur chamber music player, often playing violin with members of her family and with friends.
-She recorded her experiences playing chamber music in her book Friends and Fiddlers.
-She was one of the founding members of the Amateur Chamber Music Players (today Associated Chamber Music Players), an international organization encouraging amateur music-making.
+Bowen was an amateur chamber music player, often playing violin with members of her family and with friends.
+She documented her experiences playing chamber music in her book Friends and Fiddlers.
+She was one of the founding members of the Amateur Chamber Music Players (now known as the Associated Chamber Music Players), an international organization encouraging amateur music-making.

-At the time of Bowen's death in 1973, she was working on a biography of Benjamin Franklin; the unfinished book was published posthumously as Scenes from the Life of its subject.
-She died in Haverford and is buried in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+At the time of Bowen's death in 1973, she was working on a biography of Benjamin Franklin; the unfinished book was published posthumously as The Most Dangerous Man in America: Scenes from the Life of Benjamin Franklin.
+She died on November 1, 1973, at her home in Haverford from cancer and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.